AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 .. role:: ada(code)
    :language: ada

-This tutorial is an interactive introduction to the SPARK programming language and formal verification tools.
-It does not require you to know any specific programming language (although going over the :doc:`../../intro-to-ada/index` first may help) or to have experience in formal verification.
+This tutorial is an interactive introduction to the SPARK programming language and its formal verification tools.
+You need not know any specific programming language (although going over the :doc:`../../intro-to-ada/index` first may help) or have experience in formal verification.

-For some of the code snippets presented, you will be able to compile and run the program and/or run the formal verification tool on the program.
+For some of the sample code presented, you'll be able to compile and run the program and/or run the formal verification tool on the program.
 These are available through the buttons labelled:

-- `Run`: compile the code with assertions enabled and run the executable just produced.
+- `Run`: compile the code with assertions enabled and run the executable produced.
 - `Examine`: perform the `flow analysis` stage of formal verification
 - `Prove`: perform the `proof` stage of formal verification (which includes `flow analysis`)

-These code snippets are editable, so you can modify the code and rerun the tools to see the effect on compilation or analysis.
-Use the button `Reset` to restore the initial version of the example.
+You can edit the sample code, so you can modify it and rerun the tools to see the effect of your changes on the compilation or analysis.
+Use the `Reset` button to restore the example to its initial version.

 What is it?